Azure/azure-powershell/src/Security/Security/help/Get-AzRegulatoryComplianceControl.md

 ```

 ## DESCRIPTION
-{{ Get a spcific control details or list all the controls under specific regulatory compliance standard }}
+Get a spcific control details or list all the controls under specific regulatory compliance standard.

 ## EXAMPLES